datamade/nyc-council-councilmatic/README.md

 But why?
 This empty repo enforces data persistence.
 Data persists better on the host, then on the  impermanent Docker container.
 (Docker philosophy purports the temporality of containers.
 A container should do its work, then “poof,” go away.)

+Dockerizing Solr comes with a few more "gotchas".
+We use [`solr-create -c nyc-council-councilmatic`](https://github.com/docker-solr/docker-solr#creating-cores) to create the nyc-council-councilmatic solr core. `solr-create` (as opposed to `solr-precreate`) insures that Solr rereads the schema file.
+However, the `solr-create` command [does not (re)create the core, if it finds a pre-existing core directory](https://github.com/docker-solr/docker-solr/blob/master/7.1/alpine/scripts/solr-create#L38).
+Thus, we tell Solr to discover data elsewhere:
+(1) by telling docker-compose to mount data here: `/nyc-data` (2) by pointing the solrconfig.xml to this location: `<dataDir>/nyc-data</dataDir>`

 Now, you are ready to instantiate your solr container!
 Run:

 ```